Contributing to a just society

 How does Dorcas stand up for human rights?

-Sargon is a Programme Manager at Dorcas Iraq.
+Cor is a former Programme Manager and Country Director at Dorcas.

 Florencio: ‘I stand up for access to clean water’